Quansight-Labs/jupyter-accessibility-workshops/docs/mentored_sprint_agenda.md

 ## October 9

-A hands-on event in Jupyter code bases that improve and document accessibility conditions.
+A hands-on event focused on improvements to the Jupyter code bases and documentation accessibility conditions.

 ### Takeaways